codeforamerica/empire-inmates/README.md

-nys-inmate-info-scraper
+empire-inmates
 =======================

-Scrapes data on New York State inmates.
+Scrapes and visualizes data on inmates in the New York State prison system.